Comparing Plastic Bottles or Glass Bottle Labeling

 4. Shape Changing

 In some cases, plastic containers will change shape or panel with different temperatures or with certain contents where gases are either produced or consumed within a sealed container.
 On a labeled container this can lead to creases or bubbles appearing after what looks like a smooth label application.
-Glass is very unlikely to have these types of issues.
+A glass bottle is very unlikely to have these types of issues.

 5. Static Electricity